 Loan sharks are illegal money lenders who often target low-income and desperate families.
 They might seem friendly at first but borrowing from them is never a good idea – even if you feel you have no other options.

-Loan Sharks offer extremely high-interest rates on loans and often commit crimes to finance the loans.
-They are also known to act criminally when trying to get the money back of Customers.
+Loan sharks offer extremely high-interest rates on loans and often commit crimes to finance the loans.
+They are also known to act criminally when trying to get the money back from customers.

 “Some loan sharks have attempted to charge interest rates as high as 719,000% “